Pennsylvania Federal Tort Claims Act Attorneys

 The most common tort liability occurs from negligence.
 Common examples include the negligent upkeep of personal or commercial property or the negligent operation of a motor vehicle.
 Suppose the injured victim can prove that the at-fault party did not take reasonable precautions to avoid causing injuries.
 In that case, the injured victim may sue and obtain compensation by the application of tort law.

-Schedule Your Free Consultation with an Experienced Montgomery County, PA FTCA Attorney
+Schedule Your Free Consultation with an Experienced Pennsylvania FTCA Attorney

-At Rubin, Glickman, Steinberg & Gifford, we have over 65 years of experience litigating a wide variety of complex cases for our clients in Montgomery County, including FCTA claims.
+At Rubin, Glickman, Steinberg & Gifford, we have over 65 years of experience litigating a wide variety of complex cases for our clients in Pennsylvania, including FCTA claims.

 If you or a loved one has suffered injuries caused by a federal employee or agency’s negligence, call our office for a free consultation with a knowledgeable Pennsylvania FTCA attorney at (215) 822-7575, or complete our contact form.
 Let our attorneys see if you have a viable federal tort claim to pursue compensation for your injury.